pranav-k16/SER502-Sparkup-Team12/README.md

 ### Supported Platforms
 - Windows
+- Mac

 ### Tools
 - **DCG (Definite Clause Grammar)**: For defining the grammar and parsing the Sparkup language.
+- **ANTLR (ANother Tool for Language Recognition)**: For generating parsers and performing syntax analysis for the Sparkup language.